HuseyinP/Route-Optimization-ISPA/README.md

-# Route-Optimization-MCDM-GNN
+# Route-Optimization-ISPA
-Route-Optimization-MCDM-GNN
+Route-Optimization-ISPA
 # Multi-Criteria Route Optimization using GIS and MCDM Methods

 ## Overview

-This repository contains the complete MATLAB codebase for the research paper titled: **"[Article Title Placeholder]"**, published in/submitted to **"[Journal Name Placeholder]"**.
+This repository contains the complete MATLAB codebase for the research paper titled: **"[Article Title Placeholder]"**, published in/submitted to **"[Iterative Score Propagation Algorithm (ISPA): A GNN-Inspired Framework for Multi-Criteria Route Design with Engineering Applications]"**.
 The project presents an integrated methodological framework for optimal route selection by synergizing Geographic Information Systems (GIS) with a portfolio of Multi-Criteria Decision Making (MCDM) techniques.

 The primary contribution of this work is a comparative analysis of four distinct suitability scoring methods:
 1.  **AHP** (Analytic Hierarchy Process) as a Weighted Linear Combination